 If you’re still concerned that your child’s school isn’t doing enough or that your child is falling behind at school, contact our Freephone Helpline for support and guidance on what to do next.

-Generally children with glue ear don’t experience problems flying, although sometimes doctors don’t recommend it depending on the current condition of the ears.
+Generally children with glue ear (otitis media with effusion) don’t experience problems flying, although sometimes doctors don’t recommend it depending on the current condition of the ears.

-Before flying, we strongly recommend seeing your GP who may prescribe some decongestant medication.
+Before flying, we strongly recommend seeing your GP who may prescribe decongestant medication.

 Eating and drinking during take-off and landing will help open your child’s eustachian tubes and prevent discomfort.
-Ear plugs known as ‘EarPlanes’ (available from pharmacies) can help to reduce discomfort from changes in air pressure.
+Special ear plugs known as ‘EarPlanes’ (available from pharmacies) can help to reduce discomfort from changes in air pressure.